Role of Parents in the Language Development of Their Children

 Building Conversation Skills

-Interaction with others is the most important way that children learn language.
-The Daily Parent, a publication of the National Association of Child Care Resource & Referral Agencies (NACCRRA), reports that "It's the back and forth of talking with others that helps children not only talk, but learn how to use language socially."
+Interaction with others is the most important way that children learn language 1.
 Talk to your child about what you are seeing, what you are doing, and how things feel.
-By talking with your child and interacting with your child, you are building language and social skills.
+By talking with your child and interacting with your child, you are building language and social skills, according to the PBS website 2.
+You also strengthen the bond between you and your youngster with regular conversations.

 Reading and Language

-According to the University of Michigan, "research has shown that the younger the age children were when their parents began reading aloud to them, the better the language skills the children had."
-Reading helps children match words with objects and introduces children to words and ideas that might not be used in normal play or interaction.
+Reading aloud to a child helps build language skills 2.
+While reading, children listen and match words with objects and ideas, which can enhance play or interaction.
 As you read with your child, point to pictures and name what you see.
-As your child gets older, ask them to point to objects in the pictures.
+As your child gets older, ask her to point to objects in the pictures.

 Considerations